daffl/rubberduck/readme.md

 You can also punch an objects prototype to receive events about all its instances but it is important to be selective about what methods to punch.
-Firing events on methods that get called many times (e.g. when punching Array.prototype) might lead to big performance hits and can even exceed the maximum call stack size.
+Firing events on methods that get called many times (e.g. attaching to the Array.prototype) might lead to big performance hits and can quickly exceed the maximum call stack size.